espanso/espanso/docs/get-started.md

 Now try to type `:br` anywhere.
 If you did everything correctly, you should see `Best Regards` appear!

+> In version 0.5.1, espanso introduced the `edit` subcommand which makes editing configuration files much easier.
+Take a look at [Quick Editing](/docs/configuration/#quick-editing) if you are interested.

 ### Understanding Packages

 Custom matches are amazing, but sometimes it can be tedious to define Matches for every **common operation**,